Freedom of the press in Pakistan: Reactions

-The prime minister of Pakistan in his speech during a visit to the United States criticized the report published by Reporters Without Borders citing that "curbs on press freedom in Pakistan was a joke".
+Then Prime Minister of Pakistan in his speech during a visit to the United States criticized the report published by Reporters Without Borders citing that "curbs on press freedom in Pakistan was a joke".
 His remarks on the global annual report were subsequently criticized by the RWB.

 Censorship on press

 The government of Pakistan is often argued for carrying self-censorship and detentions of journalists under single-issue politics.
 Sometimes, the only news that favors the regime is published by the local media, whilst news that covers the economic and political problems in the country, or criticisms of the regime faces threatening warnings from the state.
 The print and broadcasting media claims to carry stories under political pressure since Pakistan Tehreek-e-Insaf (PTI), a major political party in Pakistan came into power.

 The Council of Pakistan Newspaper Editors, a nonprofit organization of Pakistan dedicated to safeguards of journalists and media outlets argued Pakistan's direct and self-censorship and state-sponsored hostility towards independent journalists working in the country.
 In the recent years (around 2018 or 2019), seven journalists were killed while fifteen others were injured in different violences.
 In Pakistan, sixty journalists were allegedly charged under Anti-Terrorism Act.
 The government, however, cited the issue with the country's law and order.
 In 2019 or earlier, the administration, first time in the history of Pakistan temporarily banned a journalist for possessing the material unlawfully.
 The federal government-owned agency Pakistan Electronic Media Regulatory Authority (PEMRA), responsible for regulating and issuing channel licenses for establishment of the mass, print and electronic media, restricted some news presenters from participating in debates on Talk shows, and later the restrictions were lifted after sixty days.

 In 2019, the government suspended news TV channels, including Channel 24, Abb Takk News, and Capital TV for broadcasting the opposition party's program on their channels.
 Reporters Without Borders criticized the action citing "brazen censorship".
 The government, however, suspended under a set of new laws for media regulators to attempt to restrict press conferences convicted or on-trial politicians.
+During the tenure of Imran Khan's PTI government, the state was criticised for "muffling" the press.

-On 4th January 2023, the Pakistan Telecommunications Authority (PTA) blocked Wikipedia for blasphemous content.
+On 4 January 2023, the Pakistan Telecommunications Authority (PTA) blocked Wikipedia for blasphemous content.
 The spokesperson from PTA told the press that it would remain blocked until it removes all the objectionable material.
-Pakistan also blocked Youtube from 2012 to 2016 for blasphemous content again Prophet Mohammed.
+Pakistan also blocked YouTube from 2012 to 2016 for blasphemous content again Prophet Mohammed.

-Cult of personality

-The media have consistently upheld the personality cult of the leaders since the country's formation.
-The journalists in the country have experienced troubles during the military dictatorship, the PTI government led by Imran Khan, however, partially restored independent journalism.
-Sometimes, Imran Khan's government is argued for direct censorship following the Balochistan conflict.
-In 2011, the tenth and the former president of Pakistan Pervez Musharraf is often claimed for expanding independent journalism in the country.
-He is also argued for banning the television news channels during 2007 Pakistani state of emergency.